Polymer/polymer/README.md

 This branch contains a preview of the Polymer 2.0 library.
 The codebase is under active development, and APIs may change prior to the final 2.0 release.

-## Overarching goals for Polymer 2.0
+## Polymer 2.0 Goals

-1. Take advantage of native "v1" Web Components implementations across browsers.
+1. **Take advantage of native "v1" Web Components implementations across browsers.**

    The primary goal of the Polymer 2.0 release is to take advantage of native, cross-browser support for Web Components.